 Recommendation 4a.
 Expand the Statewide Weatherization Barriers program to serve the needs of low- and moderate-income customers.
-The program began in 2022 with a mandate to serve 1,000 low-income households.
-If the program is successful, expand its mandate to other income-eligible households waiting for services and moderate-income households that may also face financial barriers to remediation.
-Homes with health and safety barriers that only receive complementary air sealing are not considered weatherized and cannot benefit from additional savings through the program.
+The Residential Energy Preparation Services (REPS) program began in 2022 with a mandate to serve 1,000 low-income households with $12.3 million in federal funds, at an average cost per unit of $11,700.,If the program is successful, expand its mandate to other income-eligible households waiting for services and moderate-income households that may also face financial barriers to remediation.
+Homes with health and safety barriers only receive complementary air sealing and cannot benefit from additional savings through the program.

 Recommendation 4b.
 Work with existing vendors and contractors to increase training opportunities, recruit new technicians, and conduct outreach to technical schools.
 Trained technicians and installation contractors are vital to the HES and HES-IE program.
 Provide compensation for program vendors to complete training through the program.
+Vendors identified a need for sales training to help technicians persuade participants on the benefits of installing additional measures through the program during the kitchen table wrap-up.
 Adequate staffing levels are also vital for program success.
 Consider a model utilized by the sponsors of Mass Save to partner with local community-based organizations to develop the workforce for energy-efficiency programs: Clean Energy Pathways and the Workforce Partnership Grant.

-Finding 5: Certain customer segments face barriers to participation in HES and HES-IE.
+Finding 5: Certain customer segments face additional barriers to participation in HES and HES-IE.

 Stakeholders suggested some customer segments are underserved by the program, including low-income and moderate-income customers, renters, rural customers, customers with limited English proficiency, elderly customers, and immigrant customers.
 (See Participation and Awareness for additional details.)